captain-naresh/Dockerize-the-SpringBoot-App/README.md

 There are two api url -
 /hello  - Will give you greet message
-/echo-echo/ - Will call the child api via REST Template and reponse comes all the way from child api to parent api.
+/echo-echo/ - Will call the child api via REST Template and reponse comes all the way back from child api to parent api.

-trick comes here - where will you configure the child api invokcation url in parent api ? create one application.properties file in parent api and configure below details to configure the uri of child api.
+trick comes here - where will you configure the child api invocation url in parent api ? create one application.properties file in parent api and configure below details to configure the uri of child api.

         operations.restURL=http://localhost:9099/echo-echo/

-  The child api is running on localhost but with 9099 port, and this url you get when you run your child api on tomcat server locally with   the mvn spring-boot:run cmd.
+  The child api is running on localhost but with 9099 port, and the above url you get when you run your child api on tomcat server locally with the mvn spring-boot:run cmd.

 Steps for creating the app and dockerize it in local machine -